Note: The links below will

 GMT) Wednesday.

-could send Discovery to a landing.
+concerns could send Discovery to a west cost landing.

-19 March 2001 - Evening Update - Discovery is to in Florida shortly before . reports:
+19 March 2001 - Evening Update - Discovery is getting

 In its final scheduled full day in orbit, the STS-102 crew will